3DDDavid/Python_tasks/README.md

 # Python tasks
-Various tasks written in Python.
+Various tasks I have written in Python.